qtx-project/indicator-psy-round-level/readme.md

 After moving the indicator, restart Quantower to apply the changes and add the indicator to your chart.

-## License

-This indicator is distributed under the [GPL-3.0 License](./license.txt), which allows you to use, modify and share it freely under the conditions of this license.

-## Disclaimer
+> [!CAUTION]

-**IMPORTANT**: By using the PsyRoundLevel indicator, you acknowledge and agree that **you do so at your own risk**.
-The indicator is intended purely for educational and informational purposes.
+> By using this indicator, you acknowledge and agree that **you do so at your own risk**.
+> The indicator is intended purely for educational and informational purposes.
+>

-**I, the creator, take no responsibility** for any losses or damages (direct, indirect, consequential, or otherwise) that may result from using this indicator in any live trading environment.
+> **I, the creator, take no responsibility** for any losses or damages (direct, indirect,
+> consequential, or otherwise) that may result from using this indicator in any live
+> trading environment.
+>

-- Ensure to test the indicator in a safe and controlled environment before using it in actual trading.
+> - Ensure to test the indicator in a safe and controlled environment
+>   before using it in actual trading.
-- Always verify the behavior of the indicator with backtesting, paper trading, or in simulation mode.
+> - Always verify the behavior of the indicator with backtesting, paper
+>   trading, or in simulation mode.
-- This tool does not guarantee profitable trading outcomes and is not a substitute for professional financial advice or risk management strategies.
+> - This tool does not guarantee profitable trading outcomes and is not a
+>   substitute for professional financial advice or risk management strategies.
+>

-By continuing to use this tool, you acknowledge that you have read, understood, a nd agree to these terms.
+> By continuing to use this tool, you acknowledge that you have read, understood, and agree to these terms.